A second chance at living motivates Jarrett Edwards.

 Today Jarrett Edwards is a lot of things: an accomplished professional angler, successful television personality, motivational speaker, father, husband and more.

 But in 1997, Edwards was just a 17-year-old kid from tiny Del Norte in southcentral Colorado who loved to fish.
 He was already an avid angler and outdoorsman, but still just a kid – like countless others – with big dreams and boundless energy, trying to help steer where life was going to take him.
-He had expressed a desire to forego college to pursue professional angling, so his father challenged him to prove he could it.
+He had expressed a desire to forego college to pursue professional angling, so his father challenged him to prove he could do it.
 Thus Edwards launched a quest to catch the state-record largemouth bass, traveling almost an hour each way over a mountain pass every day after school to fish.
 On Sept.
 22, 1997 – the 31st day of the quest – Edwards struck gold and started down a path to angling stardom.

 That day on Echo Canyon Reservoir, an obscure lake in southwestern Colorado, Edwards defied all odds and reeled in an 11-pound, 6-ounce largemouth to establish a state record that still stands.
 He had called his shot and delivered.